Grades & Ascent Rules

 *Control is being stable without any movement/momentum, or by holding the start hold(s) for 3 full seconds.

-• Zones are mid-way points on select climbs, dividing the climb into two sections.
+Zones are mid-way points on select climbs, either used to divide the climb into two sections or to create an alternative, lower finish.

-Zones are flagged by a single piece of grey tape on a hold.
+Zone holds are flagged by a single grey tag.

 *USE means to either achieve/change a stable body position.

-• To finish the climb, the climber must maintain control* of the taped hold at the end of the climb with both hands.
+To finish the climb, the climber must maintain control* of the tagged hold at the end of the climb with both hands.

-Bolt holes in the wall and on the volumes are out.
+Bolt holes in the wall and in volumes